-The MA in Asian Languages and Civilizations may be pursued in one of four different tracks: Chinese Language and Literature, Japanese Language and Literature, Chinese Language and Civilization, and Japanese Language and Civilization.
+The MA in Asian Languages and Civilizations may be pursued with a specialization in Chinese or Japanese.
 Graduate students work in a broad interdisciplinary context, requiring a study of literary, historical, and cultural texts across the millennia of Chinese and Japanese written materials.

 The PhD in Asian Languages and Civilizations offers specializations in Chinese or Japanese with concentrations in literary and/or cultural studies of either the pre-modern or modern periods.

 Faculty research includes various specialized topics in Chinese and Japanese literature and cultural history, from early times to the present day, in fields such as poetry, literary criticism, manuscript studies, religious and intellectual history, as well as fiction, drama, and film.

 Requires 24 hours of approved graduate course work plus a thesis, or 30 hours of course work without a thesis.

 Requires a minimum of 45 credit hours in graduate courses numbered 5000 or above in Chinese or Japanese, and 30 credit hours of dissertation work beyond the required coursework.
 PhD students may transfer to the department up to 21 hours of acceptable graduate-level credit.
 Academic preparation is expected in both classical and modern language.